Add This Site:

 This is the most 'northern' house color scheme of the collection (the colors would be perfectly at home in a Gustavian interior.)

-You can use this combination successfully for wall color ideas anywhere in the world, under any type of light.
+You can use this palette successfully for exterior paint color combinations anywhere in the world, under any type of light.

 If you were to add flowers as exterior window treatments, reds and pinks look great here, with fresh (or dark) green foliage.

-The last sample in this collection is taken from a Baroque-style mural in Northern Italy – a colorful exterior window treatment that was extended to include the entire wall.
+The last sample in this collection (below) is taken from a Renaissance-style mural in Northern Italy - a colorful exterior window treatment that was extended to include the entire wall.

 I'm not suggesting that you paint your home in all these colors at once, but you could utilize the little swatches (or the whole mural) as a starting point for some house paint color ideas.